 Welcome!
 Working with Weaviate, many of us in the team and the community are exposed to a suite of interesting technologies.
-They include not only vector search engines, but also Docker, Kubernetes, GraphQL, REST and clients in various languages.
+They include not only vector databases, but also Docker, Kubernetes, GraphQL, REST and clients in various languages.

 This means that is a wide set of opportunities for you to learn about and contribute to!
 If you are not sure where, we suggest finding something that overlaps with your interests

 How can I contribute?